Changissnz/selfinterest/README.md

 ever-subjective labeling schematics for what is media and ends, due to context-switching, are some of the reasons for the validity of the assumption of lack of expectations.
 The ends encompass the span for the whole, and the whole can be known to certain depths.
-But in between, there are infinitessimal essences to derive different forms from a source form, as well as the liabilities of transmission between the ends that are usually more fixed than the in-between.
+But in between, there are infinitessimal essences to derive different forms from a source form, and also liabilities of transmission between the ends that are usually more fixed than the in-between.